 Lower School (Grades K-4)

-The Lower School years are filled with curiosity, exploration, and scholarship.
-At Friends Academy, these fundamental years ensure that children grow with a solid sense of self, a passion for learning, and a curiosity for life that inspires them to approach new opportunities with confidence and purpose.
+The Lower School years are filled with joy, curiosity, exploration, and scholarship.
+At Friends Academy, these fundamental years ensure that children develop a solid sense of self, a passion for learning, and a growth mindset that enables them to approach new opportunities and challenges.

 Our Friends Academy Difference

-Through our Quaker approach to education, our Lower School curriculum empowers students to cultivate the important skills of inquiry, reflection, and engagement – both in and out of the classroom – so that they can become creative and collaborative problem-solvers in an ever-changing world.
+Our Quaker approach to education empowers students to live a life of inquiry, as critical and analytical thinkers.
+Children cultivate the important skills of self-advocacy and self-reflection – both in and out of the classroom – so that they can become creative and collaborative problem-solvers in an ever-changing world.

 Our Quaker Approach in Lower School

-Because asking questions is foundational to Quakerism, our learning is largely inquiry-based, empowering students to think critically about real-world situations.
-Quaker education focuses on process rather than product, and mistakes are learning opportunities that foster analytical thinking and creative problem-solving, intellectual growth, and perseverance.
+Asking questions is foundational to best practices across all subject areas.
+An inquiry-based approach that also integrates various disciplines empowers students to think deeply about real-world situations and connect their in-school experiences with their out-of-school experiences.
+Quaker education focuses on process rather than product, and mistakes are learning opportunities that foster intellectual, social and emotional growth.

-Lower School uses Responsive Classroom, which is an evidence-based approach to teaching and learning that puts students at the center of their academic and social journey.
+Paired with our Quaker values, Lower School uses Responsive Classroom, which is an evidence-based approach to teaching and learning that puts students at the center of their academic, social and emotional journey.

-Its guiding principles focus on how we teach versus what we teach, cognitive growth, and building relationships.
+Its guiding principles include that “how” we teach is as important as “what” we teach and cognitive growth and building relationships go hand-in-hand.
 This approach recognizes that the deepest learning happens when both social/emotional and academic learning are prioritized.

-At Friends Academy, we believe the ability to communicate in ways that are effective and compelling, both verbally and in writing, is an essential and foundational skill.
+At Friends Academy, we believe the ability to communicate and express our ideas, both verbally and in writing, as well as actively listen and consider the ideas of others is essential.

-Literacy is emphasized throughout every discipline in our Lower School curriculum, as children read and write for a variety of purposes and audiences.
+Literacy is emphasized across the curriculum throughout every discipline in Lower School.
+Children read and write with intention and for a variety of purposes and audiences.

 World Language Program